Your EBITDA Is Strong. But Is Your Business Sellable?

 Over $1,000,000 4.0-6.0 times EBITDA

-The multiple can vary widely depending on a number of factors, including the size of your business, historic trends in revenues and profits, the ranges of services you offer, trends in client and reporter retention, client concentration, or other factors that might impact the future cash flow of your business.
+The multiples can vary widely depending on a number of factors, including the size of your business, historical trends in revenue and profit, the range of services you offer, trends in client and reporter retention, client concentration, and other factors that might impact your business’s future cash flow.

 How to Calculate the EBITDA of Your Court Reporting Firm